Hall-of-Famer Red Faber could do it all — and on occasion, he could hit.

-Slick fielding White Sox first baseman Joe Kuhel tied a major league record set in 1905 by recording 40 putouts in a doubleheader against the Philadelphia Athletics.
-Kuhel recorded 17 putouts in the first game and 23 in the second one.
+Slick-fielding White Sox first baseman Joe Kuhel tied a major league record set in 1905 by recording 40 putouts in a doubleheader against the Philadelphia Athletics.
+Kuhel recorded 17 putouts in the opener and 23 in the nightcap.
 The Sox split the two games played at Shibe Park, winning the first, 14-0, and losing the nightcap, 3-0.

 An afternoon game at Comiskey Park saw the Sox down Boston, 5-4, to move into first place for good in the American League.
-The Sox rallied from a 4-2 deficit with two runs in the seventh, and the game winner in the ninth inning as Sherm Lollar’s single to left scored Nellie Fox.
+The Sox rallied from a 4-2 deficit with two runs in the seventh, and the game-winner came in the ninth inning as Sherm Lollar’s single to left scored Nellie Fox.

-White Sox outfielder Floyd Robinson got six hits in six at-bats in a game against the Red Sox.
-The White Sox would win, 7-3, in Fenway Park.
+White Sox outfielder Floyd Robinson got six singles in six at-bats in a 7-3 win over the Red Sox at Fenway Park.
 Floyd went 6-for-6 with one RBI and one run.
 He was the third player in franchise history to get six hits in a game.